Configuration of Oplon Secure Access

 User Group assignment summary table

-OS Login assignment to a User Group
+OS Login/AD Login assignment to a User Group

-Once a User Group has been assigned within a Host, we can assign pre-set users to it.
-Here we can enter as many users as there are those with whom we want to access that specific User Group.
+Here we can insert as many users as those with whom we want to allow access for that specific User Group.

 Password Entry for an OS Login (Host Vault)